sandvikcode/data-science-take-home/README.md

 A great presentation tells a visual, potentially even interactive, story about the data and how specific insights can be used to guide our product development so that non-technical colleagues can understand and act upon them.

+Please send your presentation (see *Requirements* below)to **digitaljobs [at] sandvik.com**, with it as an attachment, or provide us with a link to where you've uploaded your work (in case of a private git repository, server or similar).

+Happy coding!

 ## Code of Conduct

 At Sandvik CODE, we give the people we hire a high level of autonomy in how they want to work, and value personal integrity highly.
 This autonomy only works if we can trust our colleagues to be honest about the work they are responsible for and the results they achieve.
 We trust that you do not collaborate with other people as part of this assignment, nor that you make use of readymade machine learning models without being able to properly argue for why they are applicable.
 The same goes for your choice of features and understanding of what type of information they provide.